dntsk/rss2tlgrm/Readme.md

 Open your bot URL in browser adding `/admin/` in the end and login with admin account.

 Your URL should look like this: https://rss.example.com/admin/

+## Have it working

+Create new channel and add your bot to it as administrator with write permissions.
+It doesn't need more permissions, just write messages in channel.

+Login to the bot's admin URL with created admin account and add your RSS feeds with posting to your channel.